tkuo-tkuo/DeepMutationOperators/README.md

    Brief Operator Description: Remove a layer
    Implementation:
    1. LR operator randomly deletes a layer on the condition that the input and output structure of the deleted layer are the same.
 It traverses the entire structure of Deep Learning model and records all the layers where the condition is satisfied.
-   2. According to the paper, DeepMutation: Mutation Testing of Deep Learning Systems, LR mutation operator mainly focuses on layers (e.g., Dense, BatchNormalization layer), whose deletion doesn't make too much influence on the mutated model, since arbitrary removal of a layer may generate obviously different DL model from the original one.
+   2. According to the paper, DeepMutation: Mutation Testing of Deep Learning Systems, LR mutation operator mainly focuses on layers (e.g., Dense, BatchNormalization layer), whose deletion doesn't make too much influence on the mutated model, since arbitrary removal of a layer may generate obviously different Deep Learning model from the original one.
    3. One of the selected layers which are recorded in step i. and satisfies the requirement of step ii. is randomly removed

    Remarks that in my implementation, the input layer and output layer will not be included in the consideration.